yayahjb/neartree/NearTree/README_NearTree.txt

    right less than the distance to the left; it was found that these checks made little to no difference.

+   CNearTree is the root class for the neartree.
+The actual data of the tree is stored in NearTreeNode objects descending from a CNearTree.

+   The types of objects that can be stored in the tree is quite broad.
+The biggest limitation is that the objects must reside in some sort of metric space and must obey the triangle rule.
+They must also be all of the same size because they are stored in an std::vector.
+If your application requires object of varying storage, then your best way to use this code is to store pointers or handles and to write your own distance functions.

+   The type of the objects to be stored is the only required template argument.
+The type of the distance measure (DistanceType) defaults to double.
+If your application is for an integer type then the type for DistanceType can be your integer type.
+This has the potential for speeding the calculations by avoiding FP computation.
+Other general types can be used if desired, but you may need to also input a value of distMinValue.

+   The template argument distMinValue must be something that your class will understand as a negative number.
+The default input is negative one.
+   Internally, that is cast to DistanceType.
+Since most uses will be for DistanceType to be double, that is a simple conversion.
+Obviously, for integer types, there is no problem either.
+The need for this value is to have something internally that is recognizable as smaller than the smallest "distance" that can exist between any two objects in your type.
+   For most users, there is no need to input anything other than the default, -1. -1 must be castable to DistanceType.
+It seems unlikely that anyone would actually need this optional parameter, but it is here for completeness.

+   It is a design decision that this class cannot work for unsigned types.
+It is hard to see how to verify the triangle rule for unsigned types, and distance computations become more complex.
+Sorry, unsigned types are left as an exercise for the reader.

    The user of this class needs to provide at least the following functionality for the template to work.
 For the built-in numerics of C++, they are provided by the system.

-     operator double( ); // conversion constructor from the templated class
+                      // conversion constructor from the templated class to
+DistanceType Norm( ); DistanceType
-                         // to double (usually will return a "length") operator- ( );      // geometrical (vector) difference of two objects
+                      // (usually will return a "length" of type double)
+operator- ( );        // geometrical (vector) difference of two objects
-                         // a copy constructor
+                      // a copy constructor would be nice
                       // a constructor would be nice
                       // a destructor would be nice

    The provided interface is:

      #include <TNear.h>

      CNearTree( void )   // constructor
-        instantiated by something like:      CNearTree <v> vTree;
+        instantiated by something like:      CNearTree <T> vTree;
-        for some type v
+        for some type T

+     CNearTree( const std::vector<T> )   // constructor
+     CNearTree( const std::list<T> )     // constructor
+     CNearTree( const std::set<T> )      // constructor

      ~CNearTree( void )  // destructor
-        invoked by  vTree.CNeartree::~CNearTree
-        for an object vTree of some type v

-     bool empty( ) const
-        test for an empty NearTree

-     void Insert( T& t )
+     void Insert( const T& t )
         where t is an object of the type v

-     bool NearestNeighbor ( const double& dRadius,  T& tClosest,
+     void insert( const std::vector<T> )
+     void insert( const std::list<T> )
-                            const T& t ) const
+     void insert( const std::set<T> )

-        dRadius is the largest radius within which to search; make it very large if you want to include every point that was loaded. tClosest is returned as the object that was found closest to the probe point (if any were within radius dRadius of the probe) t is the probe point, used to search in the group of points Insert'ed return value is true if some object was found within the search radius, false otherwise.
+     bool NearestNeighbor ( const DistanceType& dRadius,  T& tClosest,   const T& t ) const dRadius is the largest radius within which to search; make it very large if you want to include every point that was loaded. dRadius is returned as the closest distance to the probe (or the search radius if nothing is found)
+        tClosest is returned as the object that was found closest to the probe point (if any were within radius dRadius of the probe) t is the probe point, used to search in the group of points insert'ed

+        return value is true if some object was found within the search radius, false otherwise.
            If false is returned, tClosest is invalid (at best).

+     iterator NearestNeighbor ( const DistanceType & dRadius, const T& t ) const returns an iterator to the nearest point to the probe point t or end() if there is none

      bool FarthestNeighbor ( T& tFarthest,   const T& t ) const tFarthest is returned as the object that was found farthest to the probe